William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 The population expansion of the 12th and 13th centuries saw the building of a number of substantial farms within moats.

 Old Moat Drive by Northfield church is named after a moat 60m square at Moat Farm.
 It was levelled in 1930 and houses were built on the site in 1965.
 This may have been the site of Northfield manor house from the 11th century until the 14th century when it was superseded by Weoley Castle.

-There was a moat at The Grange on Hanging Lane and Tinkers Farm, its site now occupied by a school, also stood within a moat.
+There was a moat at The Grange on Hanging Lane and Tinkers Farm, its site now occupied by a school.
 Staple Hall Farm on Aldersmead Road was a moated site and Middleton Hall may also have been surrounded by a moat.

 During the Middle Ages the manor was equally referred to as Northfield or as Weoley; the two names seem to have been synonymous.
 The manor was divided into three tithings: Northfield itself, Selly which already existed at Domesday, and Middleton which was created towards the end of the 14th century.

 By the Middle Ages open fields had been organised in the manor.
 Shenley Fields lay north of Merritts Brook at Shenley Lane.
 On Victoria Common between Church Road and St Laurence Road evidence of ridge and furrow can be seen and on the recreation ground by the River Rea near Staplehall Road two examples of ridge and furrow are still visible.
 There were still open fields in Northfield in the 18th century but all had been enclosed before the final enclosures elsewhere.

 Although the name is of Saxon origin, Northfield's lighter soil, which overlies bunter pebble beds, must have been farmed for hundreds of years before the Germanic settlers came.